12 Feb It’s a Fact: Opinions Are Not Facts

 Find more than one website with unique content about your topic or questions – Lots of times websites and blog posts are “borrowed”, which leads to the proliferation of bad advice.
 It also means that Page 1 of the Google can return nothing but links that are essentially a cut and paste of each other.
 You need to find original sources.

 Take your time – Don’t rush your research.
 It can take some time for you to gather details.
-It seems these days everyone wants an answer within three minutes (or less) and as a result we don’t bother taking the time or making the effort to learn a bit more or ask a few probing questions.
+These days everyone wants an answer within three minutes (or less) and we don’t bother taking the time or effort to learn a bit more or ask a few probing questions.

 Now, go and find out what works best for you.